tracyhsj/VideoStreaming/README.md

 python3 client.py
 ```

-See screen capture(mp4) for illustrated steps
+See screen capture(mp4) for illustrated steps.

+Notes:
+Press "q" to stop the video frame, control+c to exit.
+Received coordiantes, Actual coordinates, and Error are displayed in the console running server.py

 ## Requirements